DrCuis/.github/profile/README.md

 particularly in the how-to guides, where they too often remain anonymous.**

-Participation can be in one of the existing repositories below, or start a complete new one, for example, starting a new booklet in a topic you want to explore, or using a particular tool that fits your taste when writing documentation.
+Participation can be in one of the existing repositories below, or start a completely new one, for example, starting a new booklet in a topic you want to explore, or using a particular tool that fits your taste when writing documentation.
 It is likely that other people in the community will be interested too.